nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 :book: We need to open the folder containing the git repository you've just cloned/downloaded to your computer ("javascript-best-practices") as a _workspace folder_ in VS Code.

-:pencil2: Choose _File -> Open_ from the VS Code menu and select the `javascript-best-practices` repository directory on your computer to select this folder as your _workspace folder_.
+:pencil2: Choose _File -> Open_ from the VS Code menu and select the `javascript-best-practices` repository directory on your computer to set this folder as your _workspace folder_.
 Make sure you select the directory, not a file inside the folder.

 ### Editing files in the workspace